jeenogeorge/osemosys-rdm/README.md

 - **GLPK**: Free, open-source, suitable for medium-scale models
 - **CBC**: Free, open-source, better performance for larger models
 - **CPLEX**: Commercial, optimal for very large models (requires license)
+- **Gurobi**: Commercial, high-performance solver for large-scale optimization (requires license)

 ## Troubleshooting

 ### Common Issues

 1. **Solver not found**: Ensure the solver executable is in your system PATH
-2. **Memory errors**: Large models may require more RAM; consider using CPLEX for better memory management
+2. **Memory errors**: Large models may require more RAM; consider using CPLEX or Gurobi for better memory management
 3. **Import errors**: Verify all Python dependencies are installed
 4. **File format errors**: Ensure scenario files are in valid GNU MathProg format